-- A. Whether you are found responsible or not of a violation of our Student Code of Conduct is based on preponderance of evidence? (more likely than not a violation has occurred) - B. Coming to campus smelling like marijuana will be treated as if you are in possession of the substance.
-This is still a violation. - C. College officials are able to enter a room and conduct a search for the purpose of investigating suspected violations of the Student Code of Conduct and/or Residence Hall Policies. - D. Minimum Sanctions: The minimum sanction for Section 3 #10 is removal from the residence halls and a fine of up to \$250.
+- A. Whether you are found responsible or not of a violation of our Student Code of Conduct is based on preponderance of evidence (more likely than not a violation has occurred). - B. Coming to campus smelling like marijuana will be treated as if you are in possession of the substance.
+This is still a violation. - C. College officials are able to enter a room and conduct a search for the purpose of investigating suspected violations of the Student Code of Conduct and/or Residence Hall Policies. - D. Minimum Sanctions: The minimum sanction for Section 3 #10 is a fine of up to \$250.
 Other sanctions may also be imposed (i.e. suspension, educational requirement etc.).
 The College also reserves the right to impose interim suspension while the incident is being adjudicated.
+The Columbia College Department may also take further action.